 In addition, the faculty trip leader should encourage participants to notify their parents of participation in the trip and share the pre-departure information with them.

-- Information on how to obtain a passports and visa if required
+- Information on how to obtain a passport, and an entry visa (if needed).

-- Description of physical abilities necessary for activity (e.g. strenuous hiking)
+- Description of physical abilities necessary for the activity (e.g. strenuous hiking)

 - Calendar and itinerary

 - Program cost, availability of financial aid, and billing procedures

 - Banking and money matters (ATM, Travelers Checks, etc.)

 - Appropriate clothing, luggage, and other items to bring